Why businesses love cloud computing

 What Is a Cloud Server?

 A cloud server is virtual rather than physical.
 Instead of sitting in your office server room, it is accessible to your business via the cloud, which means it is accessible from any location, perfect for remote work or multiple office locations.
-Every cloud server is completely customizable, offering yet another advantage over physical, on-premise servers.
-With managed cloud server solutions, your company will see all of these benefits and more.
+Most importantly, cloud services mean you don’t have responsibility for hardware, software, maintenance, security, or location costs.

-If you have ever experienced downtime thanks to a physical server outage, you know how frustrating it can be.
-With cloud server solutions, reliable uptime is the norm, as you no longer have to worry about hardware failure and other physical issues.
+Reliability – If you have ever experienced downtime thanks to a physical server outage, you know how frustrating it can be.
+With cloud server solutions, reliable uptime is the norm.
 If one cloud server has an issue, your information is transferred to another, seamlessly.
-And, with that previously mentioned scalability, an unexpected surge won’t take your system down either.
+With the previously mentioned scalability, an unexpected surge won’t take your system down either.

-Disaster recovery and data backups should always be a concern for businesses, but often, smaller companies lack the workforce and other resources to plan well for the worst-case scenario.
+Disaster recovery and data backups – Smaller companies lack the workforce and other resources to plan well for the worst-case scenario.
 If all of your company’s information is sitting on a server located at your business, it is in a precarious situation.
-Natural disasters, cyberattacks, and other emergencies can take that server out, and all of your valuable information with it.
+Natural disasters, cyberattacks, and other emergencies can take down that server, and all of your valuable information with it.

-Using the cloud, however, your information is safe elsewhere, and accessible from anywhere.
-You can easily keep business continuity through accessing the data stored in the cloud, whether you are using it to restore backed up information, or working off the cloud when there is a problem on-site.
+Using the cloud, however, your information is safe and accessible from anywhere.
+You can easily keep business continuity through accessing the data from it, whether you are using it to restore backed up information, or working off the cloud when there is a problem on-site.

 Your backups will also be more reliable and accurate.
-A cloud server setup means data can be backed up in the cloud, automatically, in regular intervals rather than relying on someone to back up information to your in-house server manually.
+A cloud server setup means data can be backed up away from your office, automatically, in regular intervals rather than relying on someone to back up information to your in-house server manually.
 If you need to rely on that backup, the information is more up to date.

-When you choose cloud server solutions, we migrate your business with ease, ensuring you do not lose data.
-You may be surprised at how quickly we can migrate everything over in the background, so you can keep working without any outages.
+When you choose cloud server solutions, we migrate your business with ease so you can keep working without downtime.

-You may prefer a hybrid between cloud server solutions and on-premise storage, which we can implement to benefit you.
-Our cloud server solutions are custom-built for your company, expanding on your strengths and mitigating any weak spots to create a system that makes your business better.
+You may prefer a hybrid between cloud and onsite server solutions.
+Our cloud server solutions are custom-built for your company, expanding on your strengths to make you more competitive in your marketplace.

-Before we suggest any technology or services, including cloud server solutions, we thoroughly analyze and examine your business, what is working, and what will help you reach your goals.
+Before we suggest any technology or services, including cloud server solutions, we work with you to understand your processes, needs and business goals.
 We consider ourselves partners in your success, and we are dedicated to customer service.

 To learn more about cloud servers, reach out to our team.
-Contact us online, call us at 510-552-6896, or email firstname.lastname@example.org.
+Contact us online, call us at 510-552-6896